jithinsbabu95/Battles_node_mongo/README.md

 ﻿# Battles_node_mongo

-This project connects tp  mondo Db and node express for backend.
+This project connects to  mondo Db and node express for backend.

 starting commands
 run npm i --install all node modules